17 Shade-Friendly Tomato Varieties For Gardens With Less Sun

 Determinate plants will produce a heavy crop within a short period of time.
 Plants are bushy and compact and could easily be grown in a raised bed or large container.

-This is a popular tomato variety for sauces and canning because of its firm, fleshy and not very juicy fruit.
+This is a popular tomato variety for sauces and canning because of its firm, fleshy, and low-juice fruit.

 • Tomato Type: Plum